menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 2. Perfectly Tuned Prompts: You can't use the same system prompt to review code and to generate a commit message.
 One needs to be a critical engineer, the other a concise technical writer.
 By splitting them, each tool has a small, highly-optimized prompt that does its one job perfectly.
 No prompt-routing, no "you are a helpful assistant" fluff.

 3. Reliable, Focused Evaluation: This is a huge engineering win.
 When a tool has one job, it's so much easier to evaluate.
-We can build a specific, high-quality test set for cm (commit messages) and another for cr (code review).
-We're not trying to test a massive, do-it-all prompt; we're testing a small, focused one, which makes it easier to measure quality and prevent regressions.
+I can build a specific, high-quality test set for cm (commit messages) and another for cr (code review).
+I'm not trying to test a massive, do-it-all prompt; I'm testing a small, focused one, which makes it easier to measure quality and prevent regressions.

 4. Simplicity (UX): The user experience is just... clean.
 You want a commit message?
 Type cm.
 You want a review?
 Type cr.
 No flags, no sub-commands, no cognitive overhead.

 ## My Family of Tools
-Here's a peek at the ~/bin directory we're building:
+Here's a peek at my local ~/bin directory:

 * `qq`: Quick question. qq "how to find files modified in the last 2 days"
 * `git ai-review`: Code review for the current git diff.
 * `gcai`: Git commit message for staged files.
 * `git pr`: Generate a PR title and description from the current branch's diff.
 * `git conflict-fix`: Takes a file with git conflict markers (<<<<<) and attempts a clean merge.
-* and others
+* ... and many more

 Each one is simple, fast, and does one thing.

 ## A Pro-Tip on Integration a.k.a.
 Live Where Your Context Is
-Here’s an extra detail on how we build these.
-We don't just dump them all into ~/bin.
-We put them where they make the most sense.
+Here’s an extra detail on how I build these.
+I don't just dump them all into ~/bin.
+I put them where they make the most sense.

 1. For Git-centric tasks, we build Git sub-commands.
 Our code review tool is `git ai-review`.
 Our PR generator is `git pr`.
 This is a huge win for discoverability and ergonomics.
 The commands feel like a native part of Git because they operate on the Git repository.
 Anyone who knows Git (and types git --help) can find them, and they automatically operate within the context of the current repo.